NhatHoang2002/raw-note/_posts/wp/2018-11-24-php-wordpress-2.md

 ## Ad custom color to each category

 Using [Advanced Custom Field](https://www.advancedcustomfields.com/resources/adding-fields-taxonomy-term/) like in [section navigation](#navigation).
 Note that, we need to choose **Taxonomy** in _Show this field group if_.

+### Get color from WP and update to CSS

+For a moment, I don't know how to do this.
+I wanna get the color in each nav color and apply them to the hover affect in the css file.
+There are some ways to use php code inside a css file but I get no result.
+I'll try it later!

+## Build custom post layout with settings in WP admin

+I wanna build a custom post layout and then use it in many different page layouts.

+## Get the latest posts

+I wanna build the index files.
+First I wanna show the latest posts.